Paroxysmisch/genome-assembly/dissertation/main.typ

   #aim_2
 ]

 Ultra-long data was assimilated into the overlap graph through `Hifiasm (UL)`.
 All @gnn architectures tested effectively utilized this additional information, providing substantial and consistent performance improvements.
 A critical metric was the expanded genome coverage, without significantly sacrificing assembly quality, helping in the achievement of @t2t assemblies.
-It also did not necessitate the use of more advanced @gnn layers, with @symgatedgcn outperforming GAT+Edge and SymGAT+Edge.
+It also did not necessitate the use of more advanced @gnn layers, with @symgatedgcn outperforming @gatedge and @symgatedge.
 Moreover, the success of the ultra-long datatype holds promise for substituting the need for more expressive @gnn architectures.

 #aim_achieved[
   *Aim 3:*